-The Board will review the Investment Policy Statement at least every two years and approve the Investment Policy Statement at least every four years.
+The Board will review the Investment Policy Statement, the hedging ratio and investment glide path at least every two years and approve the Investment Policy Statement at least every four years.
 The Investment Policy Statement will be reviewed by PBGC staff quarterly and discussed with the Board no less than annually.
-The purpose of Board review is to ensure that the objectives of the Investment Policy continue to be aligned with PBGC's operational objectives and changing economic conditions and that PBGC is implementing the Investment Policy consistent with the investment objectives established by the Board.
+The purpose of Board review is to ensure that the objectives of the Investment Policy continue to be aligned with PBGC's objectives and changing economic conditions and that PBGC is implementing the Investment Policy consistent with the investment objectives established by the Board.